MatthiasWM/NewtonROMReader/README.md

  - the SO DIMM footprint is really hard to solder, the pads are too big and solder tends to short the pins
  - the LED can not be controlled because it is connected to a ROM Board output
- - address and data pins should be connected to 32 bit ports, making the pin-by-pin addressing obsolete and the programmer much faster
+ - address and data pins should be connected to 32 bit registers, making the pin-by-pin addressing obsolete and the programmer much faster
- - the SPI port should be connected to a hardware SPI (which they are if a Mega board is used, but then we must replce the voltage regulator)
+ - the SPI port should be connected to a hardware SPI
  - there should be an option for a display and four buttons
+ - the SD Card connecter must have pull-ups on most pins, and the Card Detect and Write Protect pins should be connected to some pin